 26”h x 22"w

-Tammy has always felt a strong bond with animals and aimed to recreate that feeling in art.
-Her sculptures represents our interconnectedness with animals by capturing not only their images, but also their spirits.
+Tammy has always felt a strong bond with animals and worked to recreate that feeling in art.
+Her sculptures represent our connection to animals by capturing not only their images, but their spirits, as well.

-Tammy developed her signature style utilizing different techniques and mediums.
-She enjoys exploring the strengths of each medium she sculpts in – the freedom and spontaneity of raku fired clay, the strength and precision of bronze, the luminosity and intrigue of crystal.
+Tammy developed her signature style utilizing different techniques and media.
+She enjoys exploring the strengths of each medium in which she sculpts: the freedom and spontaneity of raku fired clay, the strength and precision of bronze, the luminosity and intrigue of crystal.

 Tammy’s work is found in private, corporate and museum collections in the US, Europe and Japan.

-As a young child in Dhaka, Bangladesh, Shayema's parents nurtured her natural talent as a singer and painter.
-She studied at Zia’s Art Institute in Dhaka, where she learned to channel the country’s rich culture and traditions through her art.
-For her, painting was a creative outlet and a way to communicate.
+As a young child in Dhaka, Bangladesh, Shayema's parents nurtured her natural talents as a singer and painter.
+Shayema studied at Zia’s Art Institute in Dhaka, where she learned to channel the country’s rich culture and traditions through her art.
+For Shayema, painting was a creative outlet and a way to communicate.

-Shayema constantly explores the countless colors found in nature, and creates patterns and rhythms that serve as a catalyst of emotions.
+Shayema constantly explores the spectrum of colors found in nature, and creates patterns and rhythms that serve to catalyze emotions.
 She hopes her art can play a small role in the viewer’s personal development and life journey.
-Shayema's dream is to use her art and the sensations it evokes to empower women, to rise above victimization and become their own heroines.
+Shayema's dream is to use her art and the sensations it evokes to empower women to rise above victimization and become their own heroines.